-I realise it can be a bit unclear why I’m going to Sarajevo first, why I’m taking 8 months for a 1300 km trail, why I need a bike for that and why, for heavens sake, I’m choosing a 30 hour train ride when flying would be much faster and easier!
+I realize it can be a bit unclear why I’m going to Sarajevo first, why I’m taking 8 months for a 1300 km trail, why I need a bike for that and why, for heavens’ sake, I’m choosing a 30-hour train ride when flying would be much faster and easier!

-First of all I definitely wanted to go back to Sarajevo to acclimatise.
+First of all, I definitely wanted to go back to Sarajevo to acclimatize.
 An attempt to make the transition from West to East a bit smoother.
 A layover to get used to the language, the culture and the mountains.

 Two months ago I was in Sarajevo for the Via Dinarica Networking Conference where I met a couple of very special people with whom I wanted to spend some more time.
 The few days in March were hectic and I was a guest taken in tow.
 Now I am more of a visitor (or tourist), I have my own place and my own time.
 And my own means of transportation.
 My bike, RØda Perlån.